textninja/dtc0008/README.md

 Next, I followed the Ruby on Rails intro tutorial to generate blog post scaffolding.
-After running `rails generate scaffold post title:string content:text", I wound up with a whole lot of extra files to study and a database migration job to complete with `rails db:migrate`.
+After running `rails generate scaffold post title:string content:text`, I wound up with a whole lot of extra files to study and a database migration job to complete with `rails db:migrate`.
 After that, little changed on the front end, but behind the scenes I assume a whack of tables were created in SQLite or whatever the default is.